stackhpc/ansible-collection-openstack/roles/os_networks/README.md

   Boolean, true to enable, false otherwise.
 Requires ansible >= 2.8.
 - `dns_domain`: The DNS domain value to set.
 Network will use Openstack defaults if this option is not provided.
 Requires ansible >= 2.9.
+- `tags`: Optional list of tags to set on the network.
 - `subnets`: A list of subnets to create in this network.
 Each item should be a dict containing the following items:
    - `name`: Name of the neutron subnet.